enasequence/read_docs/submit/assembly/metatranscriptome.md

 - STUDY: Study accession or unique name (alias)
 - SAMPLE: Sample accession or unique name (alias)
 - ASSEMBLYNAME: The unique assembly name
+- ASSEMBLY_TYPE: 'metatranscriptome' (only valid for Webin-CLI v3.0.0 or later)
 - PROGRAM: The assembly program
 - PLATFORM: The sequencing platform, or comma-separated list of platforms
 - RUN_REF: Comma separated list of run accession(s) (optional)